 The market risk of investments, mainly equities, constitutes the biggest risk relating to the result and solvency.
-The VaR (Value-at-Risk) figure, which measures the total risk of Varma's investments, stood at EUR 1,076 million (1,551) at year-end 2012.
-The figure indicates the greatest possible fall in the market value of the company's investment portfolio in ordinary market conditions over a period of one month at a probability of 97.5%.
+The VaR (Value-at-Risk) figure, which measures the total risk of Varma’s investments, stood at EUR 1,118 million (EUR 1,076 million) at year-end 2013.
+The figure indicates the greatest possible fall in the market value of the company’s investment portfolio in ordinary market conditions over a period of one month at a probability of 97.5%.
 The CVaR (Conditional Value at Risk) figure refers to expected losses exceeding VaR, and this figure amounted to EUR 1,334 million.

-The total risk relating to investments is adjusted to the company's risk-bearing capacity in such a way that the company's solvency position is not endangered.
-The maximum risk level is measured such that even after a 25% drop in the value of listed equity investments and certain hedge fund investments, the solvency capital still exceeds the minimum solvency capital (=2/3 of the solvency limit; however, 2 per cent of the technical provisions when the temporary act is effective) by at least the amount of the VaR and is in any case always at least at the solvency limit.
+The total risk relating to investments is adjusted to the company’s risk-bearing capacity in such a way that the company’s solvency position is not endangered.
+The maximum risk level is measured such that even after a 25 per cent drop in the value of listed equity investments and certain hedge fund investments, the solvency capital still exceeds the minimum solvency capital (1/3 of the solvency limit) by at least the amount of the VaR and is, in any case, always at least at the solvency limit.
 The restrictions that apply to different investment categories are also taken into account when calculating the assets covering the technical provisions.

 The different maximum limits of investments are presented as separate risk limits in the investment plan.
 The diversification of the investment portfolio is based on allocation that takes into account the return correlations of asset classes.

 Investment risks can be abated and eliminated, for example,

 - by diversifying investments by asset class and item,

 - by analysing the investment portfolio and items,